botsedge/gekko/docs/installation/installing_gekko_on_mac.md

 ## Set Energy Saver Preferences on your Mac

 In order for Gekko to work correctly you have to set the energy saver preferences on your mac.
-Open System Preferences and go to the little light bulb that says "energy saver" On Mojave set the option
+Open System Preferences and go to the little light bulb that says "energy saver".

+On Mojave set the option

     Prevent the computer from sleeping automatically when the display is off